Junior Sanctuary Rangers

 3 hours

-Let the Nature Ed Team show your Wild Adventurer how intriguing our slithering and hopping species are!
+Let the Nature Ed Team show your Junior Ranger how intriguing our slithering and hopping species are!

 Come face-to-face with scaly reptiles and slimy amphibians that call Currumbin Wildlife Sanctuary home.
 Learn interesting facts about them and discover why they’re important to our environment.
-Participants will journey through the Sanctuary on this Wild Adventure and be able to apply their newly learnt skills during a creative craft session at the end.
+Participants will journey through the Sanctuary and be able to apply their newly learnt skills during a creative craft session at the end.

 Birds Are Beautiful